 In three dimensions (3D) block, cylinder, and sphere, geometry object primitives are available.
 To create a 3D geometry object click on one of the corresponding toolbar buttons

-The following operations allow geometry objects to be combined (join and intersection operations) or subtracted to form more complex geometries.
+The following operations allow geometry objects to be combined, by using the join, intersection, and subtraction operations, to form more complex geometries.
 These operations are described in the following

 Alternatively to these buttons, the Combine Objects... geometry menu option opens a dialog box where an exact geometry formula can be entered.
-The syntax uses + for join, - for subtract, and & for the intersection operation as well as the geometry object labels or tags shown in the geometry object Selection listbox.
+The syntax uses + for join, - for subtract, and & or * for the intersection operation as well as the geometry object labels or tags shown in the geometry object Selection listbox.
 Geometry object combination operations are applied from left to right according to the given formula.
 (Take care that the applied operations will create objects that intersect as no operation will be performed if the selected objects do not intersect.)

-The undo/split button is used to undo a previous join, subtract, intersect, move, scale, or rotate operation and returns the corresponding root objects.
+The undo/split button is used to undo a previous join, subtract, intersect, or transformation (move, scale, or rotate) operation and returns the corresponding parent objects.

-In addition, the copy and/or transform object button allows one to rotate, scale, and move (linear translation) of a selected geometry object.
+In addition, the copy and/or transform object button allows one to copy and/or move with linear translation, scale, and rotate a selected geometry object.
 Movement is specified as a space separated vector of a translation length in each space dimension (can be negative).
 Scaling, is similarly specified with a vector where a negative value will mirror the object.
 The rotation angle is specified in degrees (and in 3D the rotation axis must also be selected).
 Note that the default values will skip an operation (scaling of 1, translation and rotation 0).

 Lastly, the delete button completely removes selected geometry objects (Note that undo is unavailable for the delete operation).

 The examples in the tutorial sections give step by step guides how to create different geometries.
 For example the Thin Plate with Hole model shows how to make a rectangle with a circular corner and Shrink Fitting of an Assembly describes how to create a complex assembly with several subdomains.

-The following MATLAB and Octave functions can be used on the command line to generate and modify objects and geometries.
+The following functions can be used on the command line to programmatically generate and modify objects and geometries.